7 Best Tips to Lower Your Tax Bill from TurboTax Tax Experts

 - The earnings from a 529 account are not subject to federal tax, and the distributions are not taxed as long as they are used to pay for qualified educational expenses for the student named as the beneficiary of the plan.

-- Another option under the 529 program is use a pre-paid college tuition plan for a qualified in-state public institution.
-This allows you to lock in current tuition rates no matter how old your child is.
+- Another option under the 529 program is to use a prepaid college tuition plan for a qualified in-state public institution.
+This allows you to lock in current tuition rates, regardless of your child’s age.

 TurboTax Tip: